 The authority to confer tenure and to approve promotion resides with the Senior Academic Officer.
 The Senior Academic Officer is advised by the University Committee on Rank and Tenure, which in turn receives recommendations from the CAS Rank and Tenure Committee, the Dean of the College, and the Department.

-In the Department of English, the responsibility to make recommendations concerning promotion and tenure is shared among the appropriate voting members of the faculty, the appropriate elected council of the department who constitute an advisory body, and the chairperson.
+In the Department of English, the responsibility to make recommendations concerning promotion and tenure is shared among the appropriate voting members of the faculty, the Promotion and Tenure Committee, and the chairperson.
 These guidelines are subject to the provisions of the faculty handbook, which will supersede the former in cases of apparent conflict.
 All revisions of the guidelines must be approved by the appropriate deans, the committees and the Senior Academic Officer.